daviddrummond95/OSLOUS/README.md

 # OSLOUS
-Unsupervised matching algorithm combined with a difference in difference in difference analysis
+This code was developed for a client through Freelancer.com.
+It was intended to analyze the effects an economic policy had on the OSLO stock market when compared with the US stock market.
+This was done by using a Scikit Learn Derived Mathcing Algorithm- KDTree.
+The matched stocks were used a control group for a difference in difference and a difference in difference in difference algorithm.